 The College recognizes that there are circumstances where individuals would choose not to be vaccinated for religious reasons, health conditions, or personal convictions.
 Those who wish to remain unvaccinated will need to fill out the vaccination status form indicating exemption and quarantine if identified in the contact tracing process.

-Please note: All students, faculty, and staff who are participating in an international J-Term study tour are required, without exception, to be fully vaccinated prior to departing campus.
-All travelers will need to provide proof of vaccination in advance, and a copy will be stored online by the Office of Education Abroad.
+A note about J-Term study tours: All students, faculty, and staff who are participating in an international J-Term study tour are required, without exception, to be fully vaccinated before departing campus.
+All travelers must provide proof of vaccination in advance, and a copy will be stored online by the Office of Education Abroad.
 Additionally, all travelers must plan to carry proof of vaccination with them at all times while abroad.

 When is someone considered fully vaccinated?